Rhinops-Sela/components/README.md

    ]
 }
 ```
+<b>USE_AS_DEFAULT</b> - Even if no input recieved from user the variable will be set with it's deafult value.
 ## Global Page
 ```
 Global page is a uniqe page, which allows to set global variables which will be avaliable for all pages in the installation.